thurtz/micro_X/README.md

 * Plugin system for extending functionality.
 * GPG signature verification for commits/tags on the main branch as part of integrity checks.

 ## **Minor Areas for Potential Refinement**

 The project is in an excellent state, and the following points are minor suggestions for future evolution rather than immediate flaws:

-* Security Hardening: The sanitize\_and\_validate function in shell\_engine.py uses a deny list of dangerous patterns.
-While effective as a basic safeguard, this can never be exhaustive.
-The primary defense remains the user confirmation flow, which is the correct focus.

-* Configuration File Format: default_config.json is well-structured but, being JSON, cannot contain comments.
-For better self-documentation, migrating to a format like JSONC or TOML could be considered in the future.
+* **Configuration File Format**: The configuration files \(e.g., default\_config.json\) now support comments \(like JSONC\) for better self\-documentation, even while retaining the .json extension.
+A future migration to a more structured format like TOML is still being considered for long\-term maintainability.

-* Dependency Injection: In main.py, module references are passed to the ShellEngine.
+* **Dependency Injection**: In main.py, module references are passed to the ShellEngine.
 A slightly cleaner pattern could be to pass fully initialized instances of the managers.
 This is a minor stylistic point with no impact on current functionality.

 Contributions, bug reports, and feature requests are welcome\!
-Please open an issue or pull request on the [GitHub repository](https://github.com/thurtz/micro_X.git).
+Please open an issue or pull request on the GitHub repository.
-*This README was drafted with the assistance of an AI and subsequently updated based on project evolution.*
+This README was drafted with the assistance of an AI and subsequently updated based on project evolution.